yedhink/dotfiles_ikigai/README.md

 - I don't need to use any fancy dotfiles manager like say `stow`, `yadm`, `dotbot` etc. I don't change my system/OS often.
 Thus just barebones `git` and some scripts gets the job done!
 - I like the idea of being able to tinker and craft the tool to my needs.
 My terminal, neovim and tmux configs are exactly that!
 - I like to try out new tools, which claims to be faster than the current tool that I use.
 Tried biome over eslint+prettier and I think I will switch.
+- Resisting usage of AI code writing tools in the text editor is a good way to actually be a literate programmer!

 ## How to use this repo?